-7. One of the following:
+8. One of the following:

-For a Stage 1 disbursement (the 75% increment), a notarized statement signed by an authorized official of the Applicant, attesting that, at a minimum, fifty-one percent (51%) of the activity conducted under the Phase I and II efforts will be performed in North Carolina.
+For a Stage 1 disbursement (the 75% increment), a notarized statement signed by an authorized official of the Applicant, attesting that, at a minimum, fifty-one percent (51%) of the activity conducted under the Phase I effort will be performed in North Carolina.
+This document is generated by the sciGrants system during the Application process.
+Please note that the Application Reference Number, required on this document, will be e-mailed to the Applicant shortly after the Applicants submits the online application; there may be a slight (1-2 hour) delay between when the Applicant submits the application and receives the e-mail.
+Applicants who do not receive the e-mail, should contact the Board's staff (see contact information on Solicitation cover page).